Bo-Ni/AcademicHomePage/content/home/slider.md

 [[item]]
   title = ""
-  content = "\"Let's use instability to dissipate energy in 3D nanolattice!\"" align = "center"
+  content = "\"Can instability do good in 3D nanolattice?\"" align = "center"

   overlay_color = "#404040"  # An HTML color value.